 Later that night I have to go to the hospital as the bites are getting

 infected and my ankles are swelling badly.
-Smelling of antiseptic and legs
+Smelling of antiseptic and

-back to the van.
+down I return back to the van.

 I DON LONG PANTS as my legs look funny.
-We book out and park the
+We book out and park

-rising from the sand dunes and see a fire devouring the
+notice smoke rising from the sand dunes and see a fire devouring the

 scrub.
 We go into the car park and people are moving vehicles.
 Julie

 asks if I am going to move the truck.
 Nope, the fire is going the wrong

 pass the fire trucks on the way out.

 We take the car out to Gunthearme Point and look at the replicas of the

 dinosaur prints and Anastasias pool.
-This was built by a former light house
+This was built by a former light

-as well.
+its progress as well.
 Julie looks at me as if to say I hope you are

 right.
 I reassure her that CMCA insurance will cover it.
 Not funny she